 I love to paint.

 There is a satisfaction in reflecting what is seen onto canvas.
 Canvas, paint, and subject matter.
 That's all I need for the perfect day.

 Teaching others to paint is also a favorite pursuit.
 I am dedicated to sharing the pleasure of making art.
 I have a successful history teaching art to all age groups.
 My lessons are taught with the principle that everyone can learn to communicate through painting.

-Michel McNinch followed her creative desires to pursue a life as a professional artist.
-She has seen the artistic inclinations she had as a child grow into a successful career.
+Michel has seen the artistic inclinations she had as a child grow into a successful career.

-Michel is actively involved in the artwork being created at the Corley Mill Art Studio.
-There, she instructs beginner and intermediate students.
-"Working with the students at Corley Mill Art Studio has caused me to think more creatively about my own work.
-The friendly atmosphere and beautiful surroundings are perfect for painting."
-For information please call 356-2986.
+She is actively involved in classes at her studio at Stormwater Studios.
+There, she instructs youth and adult students.
+"Working with my students has enabled me to think more creatively about my own work.
+The friendly atmosphere and beautiful surroundings are perfect for painting.”

 McNinch also developed an art program at District Five's Alternative Academy where she taught at-risk middle and high school students.
 Midlands Technical College, Continuing Education Program awarded her Adjunct Faculty of the Year.
 The Caring Colors Program, sponsored by the Alzheimer's Association and the South Carolina Arts Commission, was a favorite project.